infretis/infentory/infinit_nh3_inversion/README.md

 It could be that the estimated interfaces are not placed well enough, and if we run a single long infretis simulation, the efficiency might be suboptimal.
 There might be more to gain if we add one or more steps of infinit.

-We will have a look at both cases; running one long infretis simulation, and adding two more steps of infinit.
+Here, we decide on adding two more step of infinit, but we will also show the results of running one long simulation without additional tuning of the interfaces.
 We will then have a look at what was more efficient.

 </details>